What Is Product Analytics? Examples, Metrics, Use Cases

 3. Make data-driven product roadmap decisions

-When customers request certain features or changes to your product, your development team creates a task & puts it somewhere on the roadmap, depending on the priority.
-How then do you figure out which priority to ship first?
+When customers request certain features or changes to your product, your development team creates a task and puts it somewhere on the roadmap, depending on its priority.
+How do you then figure out which priority to ship first?

-But product analytics will help you assess how your customers use your product, their use cases, their interaction patterns, and the challenges they encounter so that you can judge which features will improve their user experience immediately to prioritize those in your roadmap.
+Product analytics will help you assess how your customers use your product, their use cases, their interaction patterns, and the challenges they encounter so that you can judge which features will improve their user experience immediately and prioritize those in your roadmap.

-Product teams are empowered then to make decisions backed by product analytics data – and typically, a data-backed roadmap decision-making framework provides a path forward when your team may be uncertain about what features to work on.
+Product teams are then empowered to make decisions based on product analytics data.
+Typically, a data-backed roadmap decision-making framework provides a path forward when your team may need clarification about what features to work on.
+Leverage a product roadmap tool to build your roadmaps and streamline this process.

 4. Understand how users interact with your product